In-band and backup management

 In the web UI navigate to Monitoring > Firewall.
 You can see SSH and web UI accessed using the virtual IP on port 22 and 443 respectively in the Destination IP address column.

 The need to deploy SD-WAN appliances in simpler environments like home or small branches has increased significantly.
 Configuring separate management access for simpler deployments is an added overhead.
-Zero-touch deployment along with in-band management feature enables provisioning and configuration management via designated data ports.
-Zero-touch deployment is now supported on the designated data ports and there is no need to use a separate management port for zero-touch deployment.
+Zero-touch deployment (ZTD) along with in-band management feature enables provisioning and configuration management via designated data ports.
+ZTD is now supported on the designated data ports and there is no need to use a separate management port for ZTD.
 Citrix SD-WAN also allows to fail over management traffic seamlessly to the management port when the data port goes down and vice versa.

 An appliance in factory shipped state, that supports in-band provisioning, can be provisioned by simply connecting the data or management port to the internet.
 The appliances that support in-band provisioning have specific ports for LAN and WAN.
 The appliance in factory reset state has a default configuration that allows to establish a connection with the zero-touch deployment service.
 The LAN port acts as the DHCP server and assigns a dynamic IP to the WAN port that acts as a DHCP client.
 The WAN links monitor the Quad 9 DNS service to determine WAN connectivity.